A primer on Anabaptism - Mennonite Brethren Herald

 Between the introduction and his discussion on the aforementioned three Anabaptist core values, Becker inserts a short chapter on the history of Christianity.
 There, he reminds us that “the Early Church was born on the day of Pentecost,” and over the following few centuries, many changes brought the church into the era of imperial religion called Christendom.
 Two prominent figures influenced these changes: Constantine, the politician, and Augustine, the theologian.

-In that section of the book, But, because of a collaboration Protestant church leaders, political authorities and feudal lords in an attempt to maintain order following the 1524 series of German peasant uprisings, the Reformation brought very little change in the church.
+In that section of the book, Becker reminds us also of the following: after having realized inadequate practices of the Christian faith, Martin Luther, Ulrich Zwingli, and John Calvin attempted “to bring correction to the Christian faith and renewal to the Church.”
+By their actions, especially after Luther nailed 95 theses to a church door in Wittenberg on , these three men unintentionally launched the great Protestant Reformation of which we will be celebrating the 500th anniversary this year 2017.
+But, because of collaboration between Protestant church leaders, political authorities and feudal lords in an attempt to maintain order following the 1524 series of German peasant uprisings, the Reformation brought very little change in the church.
 Believing “that the Church should be composed of those who make an adult confession of faith and who commit to following Jesus in daily life,” (page 21) on January 21, 1525, Conrad Grebel, Felix Manz, and George Blaurock baptized one another and thus began the movement called Anabaptism.

 In order to explain in more details the three Anabaptist core values,